 Shoe manufacturer John Reeves (George Arliss, Disraeli) is a workaholic who strives for perfection.
 However, his nephew Benjamin Burnett (Hardie Albright, Angel on My Shoulder) thinks that old Reeves is past his prime.
 Later, while vacationing on the Maine coast, Reeves comes across the children (Bette Davis and Theodore Newton) of an old love/business rival.
 He pretends to be unemployed, and convinces the two youngsters to allow him to run their company.
 Reeves goes head to head with his own shoe company in hopes to teach everybody a much-needed lesson about life.

 Reaction & Thoughts:

 It’s also fun to see Arliss and Davis together again.
-The Man Who Played God (1932), the actors’ first pairing, was a game-changer for Davis, and Arliss was instrumental in her casting.
-Davis had been in a string of disappointing productions and the seasoned veteran came to the rescue — Arliss personally requested Davis and she was forever grateful to her mentor.
+Arliss’s The Man Who Played God (1932) had been a game-changer for Davis — the film won her a long-term contract with Warner Bros.
+Arliss came to her rescue again.
+Davis had been in a string of disappointing productions and the seasoned veteran personally requested Davis.

 Conclusions & Final Thoughts:

-The Working Man is a delightfully little film.
-With Edward Van Sloan (Dracula, Frankenstein, and The Mummy), Gordon Westcott, and J. Farrell MacDonald.
+The Working Man is a delightfully little film, a must-see for fans of Arliss and/or Davis.
+With Edward Van Sloan (Dracula), Gordon Westcott (Fashions of 1934), and J. Farrell MacDonald (My Darling Clementine).
 B&W, 78 minutes, Not Rated.